The Ashes

 England would often open the batting with the two amateurs.
 Well, there's no reason why that had to be the case, but they thought that they should start the innings.

-Well, the best available amateur wasn't necessarily the best player, and so the England team were sometimes a little bit dysfunctional, maybe.
+Well the best available amateur wasn't necessarily the best player and so the England team were sometimes a little bit dysfunctional maybe whereas the Australians didn't have that problem.

-And I think they had a better team spirit, and people like Joe Darling fostered that sense of togetherness better than England.
+They were sort of classless and I think they had a better team spirit and people like Joe Darling fostered that sense of togetherness better than England.

 But any momentum to rebalance power is derailed when the First World War halts cricket for four years.